joaofischer/CRUD_Flask_Bootstrap/README.md

-CRUD using Python Flask + Html/CSS
+Simples CRUD using Flask+Bootstrap

-All tasks done without the need of page reload.
+All data updates without the need of page reload.